 Africans are really doing great in the world of football, and in recent times, a lot of them have caught fame in the global football market.
 The game of football is a very competitive one.
 It is a game of survival of the fittest.
-There are some African footballers who have proven their skills and competence in their football career such that they can no longer be ignored.
-Here are the current most popular expert football players of Africa:
+There are some popular African footballers who have proven their skills and competence in their football career such that they can no longer be ignored.

 12. Ghana’s Sulley Muntari

 Suleyman Ali Muntari is a Ghanaian international footballer who plays as a central midfielder for Ittihad FC and the Ghana National team.
 It is true that Muntari has had a lot of ups and downs in his football career, it has not completely barred him from climbing the ladder of fame, no matter how gradually.
 He has played for six clubs so far with AC Milan being the most prominent.

 The 31-year-old Sulley is a proven Serie A player with precious experience, amassing 125 appearances for Udinese and 70 appearances for Inter.
 Sulley, a full international for Ghana since 2002, has earned over 80 caps for the national team and has been selected for two Africa Cup of Nations tournaments and all three of their World Cups.